Software engineers often think about operating a web development organization of their own.

 Those bits may determine the business plan of the startup and uncover successful strategies that could be explored at the very beginning.

-I’ve hired marketers and salespeople who didn’t live up to the expectations.
+I’ve hired marketers and salespeople who underperformed against expected outcomes.
 They promised a lot but couldn’t deliver.
-We spent tons of capital with no ROI whatsoever.
+We spent significant financial investment with no measurable return on investment whatsoever.

 Over the past 5-6 years, I had to delve deeper and deeper into sales and marketing.
 I went through rough times while we were generating a loss.
 I was already into blogging and social media but didn’t really understand what converted and what didn’t.